 You have nothing to lose by submitting an offer on an active short sale contingent listing.
 That's because some buyers write many offers on other homes.
 When another offer gets accepted from these types of buyers, the buyers then withdraw their outstanding contingent offers.

 If the buyer walks away, the seller's agent will then call the buyer's agent whose buyer is in a back-up position.
 But it doesn't mean a buyer in this position will be any closer to short sale approval.
 Some banks make sellers start over when a new buyer enters the process.

 If the offer you submitted is behind the back-up offers, you might not stand much of a chance to buy that short sale.
-Your second best strategy is to be in the first back-up position.
-Your optimum position and, of course, best strategic move is to be the accepted offer.
+Your second-best strategy is to be in the first back-up position.
+Your optimum position and, of course, the best strategic move is to be the accepted offer.

 Unless our buyer-clients have nothing better to do than to wait around to see if an active short contingent offer falls apart, we advise them to seek out only active short sales and to ignore the active short contingents.
 We'd rather they wait to see if the home comes back on the market as an approved short sale and snatch it then.
 Still, it's worth it to call the listing agent to check on the status.